-We are excited to announce our schedule of FREE professional development for 2017 available to K-12 teachers of all experience levels.
-Sign ups for individual workshops are coming soon!
+We are excited to announce our schedule of FREE professional development for 2018 available to K-12 teachers of all experience levels.

 Click Here to view past workshops.

 Location: TCNJ, Ewing, NJPython is one of the most popular programming languages in the world and is now used to teach programming at six of the top ten computer science undergraduate programs in the United States.
 Python has a reputation for being a well-supported computer language that is ideal for education and is also a favorite among scientists.
 This workshop acts as an introduction to computer programming with the Python programming language.
 The basics of imperative programming will be covered as well as ideas from selected areas of computer science, data science and education.
 Will will review the basics of the language, discuss how it is used and taught and then spend the end of the day looking at some specialized uses such as video game creation and working with Minecraft.

 Time: 8:30 AM – 4:00 PM

 The Code.org Professional Learning Program has both in-person and online supports designed to prepare teachers before and during their first year teaching CS Principles or CS Discoveries.

 - Participants kick off the Professional Learning Program with a 5-day workshop

 - Explore the curriculum and learning tools, discuss classroom management and teaching strategies, and build a community of teachers.

 - With a focus on a customized experience, participants will develop skills while working in small groups to deepen their understanding of the materials.